Basim108/js-oop-protected/README.md

 $ npm test
 ````

-An article with comprehensive description of code
+An article with comprehensive description of this code
 https://habr.com/post/425521/